Numerator Launches COVID Buyer Habit IndexNumerator Launches COVID Buyer Habit Index

 The index compares repeat purchase behavior of new category buyers during the height of COVID-19 panic buying (March - April 2020) to new buyers in the same period in 2019.
 Numerator used six repeat purchases by year-end 2020, following a first-time purchase in March-April 2020 to qualify as habits.

 New Buyers are defined as having purchased a given product/category for the first time in six-plus months during the focus period (March - April 2020).
 New Habit Formers are a subset of New Buyers and have repurchased the category in six or more of the remaining months in the post-period (May - December 2020).
-The New Habit Index is
+The New Habit Index is calculated as the percentage of New Buyers who formed habits in 2020 versus the percentage who formed habits during 2019.

 "Consumers radically changed buying behaviors during COVID,” says Eric Belcher, chief executive officer, Numerator.
 “Brands and retailers need to understand which new COVID behaviors solidified into habits that are likely to persist post COVID.
 This is important to define reopening strategies from marketing through inventory management."